3010-Grp-4/3010-proj-group-4/README.md

 # 3010-proj-group-4

-A starter project for undergrad students to gain familuarity with VMs and Web Development using "best" practices and methodologies.
+A starter project for undergrad students to gain familiarity with VMs and Web Development using "best" practices and methodologies.
 The goal of the project is to create an "Internal College Dashboard" that's used to display information about faculty, students, and courses.

 ---
 ![Faculty View](Faculty(2024-02-29).png "Faculty View")